 If the thought of the weather getting warmer, and clothing options getting lighter or more sparse has you dreading the change in temperature, you aren’t alone.
 Hormones influence not only how much body fat you have, but also where you carry it.
-If your trouble areas are your love handles, then you can be certain that your insulin levels are too high.
+If your trouble areas are your love handles, then it’s a good bet that your insulin levels are too high.
 Too much insulin not only encourages your body to store unused glucose as fat, but also blocks the use of stored fat as an energy source — a double whammy for any waistline.
-Implement the following suggestions to reduce your insulin in as little as three days to six months.
+Here are some ways that may help reduce your insulin.

 The sunshine vitamin can help you get a better midriff, not to mention boost your hormones.
-A study published in the British Journal of Nutrition, showed women who were given a daily dose of 4,000 IU of vitamin D3 showed improvements in their insulin resistance after 6 months of supplementation.
-You may wish to have your blood level of vitamin D3 tested by your doctor at some point; the participants whose vitamin D levels reached 119nmol/L had the biggest improvements.
-This is not surprising to me – an optimal blood value of 125 nmol/L is ideal for insulin balance and carb sensitivity.
+A study published in the British Journal of Nutrition showed women who were given a daily dose of 4,000 IU of vitamin D3 showed improvements in their insulin resistance after six months of supplementation.
+You may wish to have your blood level of vitamin D3 tested by your doctor at some point; the Vitamin D Council recommends maintaining blood serum levels of 125nmol/L and the participants whose vitamin D levels were between 80 and 119nmol/L had the biggest improvements in insulin resistance.

-Just a little cinnamon in your smoothies can go a long way towards balancing your insulin levels.
-Just a teaspoon a day for 20 days is enough to improve your insulin response and lower blood sugar by up to 20 percent.
-A research group from the Beltsville Human Nutrition Research Center found that cinnamon reduced blood sugar, total cholesterol and LDL cholesterol in subjects with type-2 diabetes after just 40 days of consuming 1 to 6 grams per day.
+A research group from the Beltsville Human Nutrition Research Center found that cinnamon reduced blood sugar, total cholesterol and LDL cholesterol in subjects with type-2 diabetes after just 40 days of consuming one to six grams of cinnamon per day.

-Zinc is involved in more than 200 enzymes in the body — it is also one of the most common mineral deficiencies I find in clinical practice.
-In fact, according to a study published in American Physiological Society, rats who were fed a zinc deficient diet demonstrated a peripheral resistance to insulin within just eight days of feeding!
-A quick way to detect a zinc deficiency is to crush a zinc tablet to powder and mix with ¼ cup of water.
-Slosh the mixture around your mouth but don’t swallow.
-People who notice no taste at all or who notice a mineral-type taste are likely to be deficient in zinc.
-Those who notice a strong, unpleasant taste are not likely to be deficient in this mineral.
-Dosage is 15mg to 25mg a day with food.
+Zinc is required for the activity of more than 300 enzymes in the body — it is also one of the most common mineral deficiencies I find in clinical practice.
+In fact, according to a study published in American Physiological Society, rats who were fed a zinc deficient diet demonstrated a peripheral resistance to insulin within just five weeks of feeding!

-Three days of being a coach potato will not only drop your mood and make you feel lethargic; it will have a dramatic effect on insulin sensitivity.
-One study took a young healthy population that averaged 12,956 steps a day and reduced their activity to 4,319 steps a day (as measured by a pedometer and confirmed with an accelerometer).
-This simple change resulted in a 30 percent drop in insulin sensitivity and reduced glucose response.
-It definitely pays to get active daily, and for an even faster transformation, be sure to include 30 minutes of strength training 3 times a week.
+Three days of being a couch potato will not only drop your mood and make you feel lethargic; it will have a dramatic effect on insulin sensitivity.
+A small study with 12 participants took participants between 20 and 35 years old that averaged 12,956 steps a day and reduced their activity to 4,319 steps a day (as measured by a pedometer and confirmed with an accelerometer).
+This simple change resulted in a 30 percent drop in insulin sensitivity and reduced glucose response after meals.
+Other studies have shown that just one session of high-intensity exercise can improve insulin sensitivity in healthy adults and those with type-2 diabetes.

 Researchers have found that tart cherries have significant health benefits in animal models, including reduced belly fat.
-In the study, rats that received whole tart cherry powder mixed into a high-fat diet didn’t gain as much weight or build up as much body fat as rats that didn’t receive cherries.
-And their blood showed much lower levels of molecules that indicate the kind of inflammation that has been linked to heart disease and diabetes.
-In addition, they had significantly lower blood levels of cholesterol and triglycerides than their counterparts.
+In the study, rats that consumed tart cherry powder in their diet for eight weeks showed improved glucose tolerance and insulin signalling.
 As an added bonus, these berries are high in melatonin and can improve your slumber.
 Add to your smoothies or enjoy a snack with ½ cup Greek yogurt, ¼ cup tart cherries and a tbsp of nuts mixed together.

 Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
 Her newest release, The Carb Sensitivity Program, is now available across Canada.
 She is also the founder of the Toronto-based Clear Medicine Wellness Boutique.
 For more wellness advice from Natasha Turner, click here.